 The SNS is in the unique and precarious position of maintaining a large national stockpile for multiple low-probability, but high-consequence, threats while also managing the ability to rapidly respond to novel threats and other emergencies.
-The stockpile is equipped with enough smallpox vaccines for a national emergency, but going into the COVID-19 pandemic, the SNS was not adequately stocked with some essential assets.726
+The stockpile is equipped with enough smallpox vaccines for a national emergency, but going into the COVID-19 pandemic, the SNS was not adequately stocked with some essential assets.
+726

-In 2009 the SNS responded to the H1N1 influenza outbreak and depleted its resources of PPE.727 Even knowing a resource such as PPE will always be relevant and valuable to any type of emergency, the Obama Administration repeatedly prioritized replenishing the stockpile with other resources.
-During the COVID-19 crisis, ASPR and DOD awarded contracts in 2020 and 2021 to allow the SNS to significantly increase the amount of PPE and ventilators inventory.728
+In 2009 the SNS responded to the H1N1 influenza outbreak and depleted its resources of PPE.
+The PPE.
+The PPE.
+The PPE will always be relevant and valuable to any type of emergency, the Obama Administration repeatedly prioritized replenishing the stockpile with other resources.
+During the COVID-19 crisis, ASPR and DOD awarded contracts in 2020 and 2021 to allow the SNS to significantly increase the amount of PPE and ventilators inventory.
+The PPE and ventilators inventory.